napari/napari/docs/guides/translations.md

 ## How to make strings translatable?

-To make your code localizable, please use the `trans` helper provided by the napari utilities.
+To make your code translatable (localizable), please use the `trans` helper provided by the napari utilities.

 ```python
 from napari.utils.translations import trans